SimoneVeitch/furry-fave/README.md

 The Furry Fave web application is my response to the Academi Xi Front-End Web Development: Transform course, Phase 1 Project.

-As per the project requirements, Furry Fave is a HTML/CSS/JS frontend that accesses data from a db.json file using json-server.
+As per the project requirements, Furry Fave is a HTML/CSS/JS frontend that accesses data from a json-server.
 I have deployed my json-server on Render (www.render.com), which is where I am fetching my data from for this project.

 The web application runs on a single page, using event listeners and loop iterations to fetch, patch and display data.